silliman/2019FastStart/MarblesSmartContractLab.rst

 Actually, these files were created *before* the files listed in the prior step, *Step 4.3*, were created, because, among the many cryptographic artifacts created are the x.509 signing certificates for the organizations, which are baked into the *genesis.block* discussed in the prior step.

 You can see that there is a dizzying set of directories and files, containing things like CA root certificates, signing certificates, TLS certificates, corresponding private keys, and public keys, for certificate authorities, organizations, administrative and general users.
-A thorough discussion of them is beyond the scope of this lab, but at some point in a glorious future the author hopes to document, perhaps in an appendix somewhere, the purpose of each file.
-The author wants world peace, too.
+A thorough discussion of them is beyond the scope of this lab.

 **Note:** This utiltity created crypto material for both organizations, including private keys that each organization would keep secret and never share with the other organizations.
-You have created this for both organizations on a single server for purposes of this lab, but in the "real world" each organization would create their own material separately so that they could indeed keep their private keys to themselves.
+You have created this for both organizations on a single server for purposes of this lab, but in a production implementation each organization would create their own material separately so that they could indeed keep their private keys to themselves.
 Their public certificates, which are meant to be shared, are baked into the channel definitions for channels in which they participate.
 This allows peer nodes from all organizations in a channel to verify digital signatures of transaction requests and transaction endorsements from other organizations that are members of the channel.